Wolvend/videoswarm/README.md

 ## Known Limitations

 - Designed primarily for folders of short videoclips (~5 seconds) - loading large directories of long videos may have issues
+- Linux: No native support for Nvidia video decoding - app runs generally more sluggish than on Windows due to being CPU bound.
+Planning a custom render pipeline to resolve this but it's a long way off.
 - Desktop-only: no web version (requires unrestricted filesystem access)
 - HEVC/H.265: limited browser support; may not decode on all systems
 - Very large directories (3000+ files): performance may degrade despite lazy loading, can be some glitchiness during load